Farina Restoration Group (FRG)

 30 volunteers from Victoria started restoring Farina in 2009.

 In April 2009 30 volunteers from various regions of Victoria started the restoration of Farina, 26 kms north of Lyndhurst which was established in 1874.
 Tom Harding had a group of tourists on one of his Tag along Tours in May 2008 when the group decided to volunteer their services and time to the restoration and 30 people attended the first 14 day work program in may 2009.
+Click here to see photos of the collection plate from the Tagalong Tour in 2008.

 The work was assisted by a professional stonemason and they identified signed and fenced 24 significant features of the township.